Some micronutrients may enhance fertility.

 Some studies have reported that vitamin B12 deficiency can cause female infertility.

-Moreover, a research finding supported that increased vitamin B12 and folate levels can cause fertility enhancement among women who had undergone infertility treatment.
+Moreover, a research finding supported that increased vitamin B12 and folate levels can cause fertility enhancement among women who have undergone infertility treatment.

 Vitamin B supplementation is not only helpful for female fertility but can also boost sperm quality.